calaverastech/grunt-productbuild/README.md

 #### cwd
 Type: `String`

-All file src matches are relative to (but don't include) this path.

-NOTE: if specified, this option overrides the general cwd option for the archive.
-If not specified, the cwd option for the package files is the cwd option specified upstream.
+All file src matches in the files array are relative to (but don't include) this path.
+If not specified, this option is the cwd option specified upstream.

 #### options.dest
 Type: `String`

 Packages created with pkgbuild are placed into this directory.
-If not specified, the dest option for the package files is the dest option specified upstream.
+If not specified, this option is the dest option specified upstream.

 #### dest
 Type: `String`